goldiemalamud/OnlineShopperIntentions/README.md

 # Online Shopper Intentions - Data Mining Final Project

-OnlineShopperIntentions is a python program aimed to predict an online shopper's intention (i.e. will they purchase items on their website visit?)
+OnlineShopperIntentions is a python program aimed to predict an online shopper's intention (i.e. will they purchase items on their website visit?) by using several supervised machine learning algorithms to classify unknown samples.

 ## Contributors